Wrexham, North Wales. You might know it for its football team, its eponymous lager… but it’s slowly becoming known for something else. Hip-hop music!

-Despite the rise of hip hop across the world, neither saw the same support for the art form as other genres of music when it came to gigs and opportunities in North Wales so they set about changing this.
-Finding inspiration in their hometown, they recruited freelance videographer Danny Edwards and set about showcasing their talents through a series of freestyles dubbed “Loaded Sessions”.
+Secondly, despite the rise of hip hop across the world, neither saw the same support for the art form as other genres of music when it came to gigs and opportunities in North Wales.
+Finding inspiration in their hometown.
+They recruited freelance videographer Danny Edwards and set about showcasing their talents through a series of freestyles dubbed “Loaded Sessions”.

-With their first video rapidly climbing to over 3,000 views and their next hitting 10,000, it was clear a gap in the market existed and they were more than happy to fill it!
-Not wasting any time, their first showcase was launched at Tŷ Pawb featuring local grime act Runic.
+With their first video rapidly climbing to over 3,000 views and their next hitting 10,000.
+It was clear a gap in the market existed and they were more than happy to fill it!
+Not wasting any time, their first showcase was at Tŷ Pawb featuring local grime act Runic.
 Over 50 attended and Tŷ Pawb sold out of two barrels of beer (the real indicator of success)!

 Tŷ Pawb Events Co-ordinator Morgan Thomas said “As a space for dialogue and important discussions, Tŷ Pawb proudly supports Larynx events and their ability to raise awareness of important social issues in a safe cultural environment.”